jp-mira/my-projects/README.md

-# This is the Frontend Developer beginner projects following roadmap.sh
+# This is the Frontend Developer Beginner Projects

+## This follows the [roadmap.sh](https://roadmap.sh/) for frontend development